 Many people who are not logistics professionals do not know how important it is to carefully track and manage their goods until something gets lost or stolen during a move.
-Inventory management is important in DIY moves because it allows movers to unpack their goods in a systematic and efficient manner.
-The practice is critical when using moving services because some boxes or valuable items can get lost, stolen or broken, and it is hard to recover or get reimbursed for items that were not properly inventoried in the first place.
+Inventory management is important in DIY moves because it allows movers to unpack their goods systematically and efficiently.
+The practice is critical when using moving services because some boxes or valuable items can get lost, stolen, or broken.
+It is hard to recover or get reimbursed for items that were not properly inventoried in the first place.
 Taking photos with your smartphone’s camera is a great way to document the condition of furniture, appliances, and vehicles before they are handed over to shipping companies.

-The key to getting the most out of using shipping services is to choose one that is highly reputable.
 Some companies promise secure transport of household goods and entice unsuspecting consumers with low prices.
-However, these prospective customers must be wary because unscrupulous movers can charge more after a move is underway, hold the goods hostage until the extra charges are paid in full and tack on extra storage fees while disputes are ongoing.
-There have also been situations in which valuable items are broken or “misplaced” when disputes go on unsettled for too long.
-These are all things to consider in choosing a cross country mover to ensure that your transition goes as smoothly as possible.
+However, these prospective customers must be wary because unscrupulous movers can charge more after a move is underway, hold the goods hostage until the extra charges are paid in full, and tackle extra storage fees while disputes are ongoing.
+There have also been situations where valuable items are broken or “misplaced” when disputes go on unsettled for too long.
+These are all things to consider in choosing a cross-country mover to ensure that your transition goes as smoothly as possible.
 Regulations differ for moving companies that only operate locally and those that service interstate moves.
-It is best to thoroughly check out the reviews of shipping companies through consumer advocacy and business review platforms like the Better Business Bureau, Angie’s List and Yelp before signing shipping contracts.
+It is best to check out shipping companies’ reviews through consumer advocacy thoroughly and business review platforms like the Better Business Bureau, Angie’s List, and Yelp before signing shipping contracts.

-While it makes sense for some people to perform DIY cross-country moves, families that own multiple vehicles may need the help of shipping services like Number 1 Auto Transport Group.
-For example, people who want to avoid excess wear and tear while getting their cars, motorcycles or boats cross the country should get in touch with one of our car shipping professionals for a free quote.
+While it makes sense for some people to perform DIY cross-country moves, families that own multiple vehicles may need the help of shipping their cars with a reputable auto transport company.
+For example, people who want to avoid excess wear and tear while getting their cars, motorcycles, or boats across the country should get in touch with one of our car shipping professionals for a free quote.